-Whenever we see a pointy, cone-shaped, white hat we straight-away think about the KKK: their headwear is branded in our collective imagination and has become a symbol of racism, fanaticism and violence.
+The KKK’s cone-shaped headwear is branded in our collective imagination as negative and has become a symbol of racism, fanaticism and violence.

 The hoods ensured anonymity of Klansmen so that they couldn’t be recognised and held accountable for their actions.

 According to some sources, Simmons possibly decided to adopt the cone-shaped hat in order to copy the outfit present in D.W.
 Griffith’s classic film, ‘Birth of a Nation’.
 Others link the use of the pointy hat to “folk traditions of carnival, circus and minstrelsy”.

 A Ku Klux Klan initiation in Mississippi, 1923.The Library of Congress